-- Joint or ligament inflammation is present due to some type of dysfunction or injury, either recently or in the past.
+1.)
+Joint or soft tissue inflammation is present due to some type of dysfunction or injury, either recently or in the past.

-- The extra swelling and build up of fluid from inflammation stretches sensitive soft tissue and membranes in and surrounding the joint.
+2.)
+The extra swelling and build up of fluid from inflammation (aka edema) stretches sensitive soft tissue and membranes in and surrounding the joint.

-- Like a balloon under low pressure conditions, these barometric pressure decreases expand the extra fluid surrounding the joint, causing the body’s tissues and membranes to stretch even further.
+4.)
+Like a marshmallow in a vacuum chamber, this negative pressure expands the extra fluid surrounding the joint, causing the body’s tissues and membranes to stretch even further.

-- When the already swollen and sensitive tissue in an inflamed region expands in response to lowered barometric pressure associated with weather changes, pain nerve fibers are irritated and you become acutely aware that a storm is coming.
+5.)
+When the already-sensitized tissue in an inflamed region is stretched enough, pain nerve fibers are activated and you become acutely aware that bad weather is coming.

-Tissue inside the body must already be experiencing some degree of inflammation for changes in the weather to cause pain, otherwise everyone would have pain in every joint when storms are brewing.
-In the vast majority of spine pain cases, this inflammation is due to dysfunction within a joint that affects the tissue, muscles and ligaments surrounding the joint.
+These joints and/or soft tissues must already be experiencing some degree of inflammation for changes in the weather to cause pain, otherwise everyone would have pain in every joint when storms are brewing.
+In the vast majority of back pain cases, this inflammation is due to dysfunction within the facet joints that affects the soft tissue, muscles and ligaments surrounding the spine.

-Correct The Cause Of The Problem With Chiropractic Care
+Correct The Cause Of The Problem At Ascent

-Fortunately, this means you don’t have to be hostage to the changing weather!
-At Ascent Chiropractic in Brookfield, WI, we can locate and correct these areas of joint dysfunction to resolve the underlying condition, decreasing inflammation and eliminating pain at its source.
+Fortunately, this means you don’t have to be hostage to the changing weather – there’s a fix!
+At Ascent Chiropractic, we’ll help you locate and correct these areas of joint and/or soft tissue dysfunction to resolve the underlying condition, decreasing inflammation and eliminating pain at its source.
 If you’re feeling the effects of the changes in the weather, make an appointment at Ascent Chiropractic in Brookfield by calling 262-345-4166 or schedule an appointment with our online scheduling app.